maswang32/soundcam/README.md

 An example for loading the Treated Room dataset's Room Impulse Responses is shown in `examples.ipynb`.
 The file also provides an example for loading training data.

+For browsing and prototyping, a minimal subset of the data can be downloaded [here])(https://drive.google.com/uc?export=download&id=1s7UDxUkaASWDuEWQrUDA6p_7COIofaOi).

 ## Running Baselines on the SoundCam Dataset